rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Reruns.
 (End of semester stuff, in particular: Week 14, last day of class, etc.)

+1. Treating your faculty with respect.
+(You should treat everyone with respect.
+But you should understand the power dynamics in a classroom.
+Don't do your homework for another class during class.
+If you have to be late, send an apology.
+If you miss class, send an apology.)

 1. Falling down the Racket accessibility rabbithole.